AngryBenko/DungeonCrawlerJava/README.md

 ## Version 1.4.0
   Date May 20, 2018
 - Renamed Monster.java to Entity.java since it is the parent for both monsters and characters
+- All monster and character images are not displayed within their respective classes.
 - Added new party system, Party.java in central hub
 - Updated all code in GameController.Java, CentralHub.Java